 If, however, the last semester attended was completed, eligibility shall be based on that semester.
+NOTE: One full semester is considered to be either the fall or spring semester.

-Rule 7.
-SEMESTERS
+Rule 8.
+SEMESTERS.

-- A. Junior High A student has six semesters of opportunity for eligibility.
-A student repeating either the seventh or eighth grade for any reason shall not have the opportunity for eligibility during the complete year that is repeated. - B. Senior High A student is limited to eight consecutive semesters of opportunity for eligibility beginning with the student's first enrollment in the ninth grade (or earlier as defined in Rule 8.
-Age, Note).
-Note 1: A ninth grade student may compete for the junior high or for the senior high in the same member school district with separate campuses with permission from the involved principals.
+- A. Junior High.
+A student has six semesters of opportunity for eligibility.
+A student repeating either the seventh or eighth grade for any reason shall not have the opportunity for eligibility during the complete year that is repeated. - B. Senior High.
+A student is limited to eight consecutive semesters of opportunity for eligibility beginning with the student's first enrollment in the ninth grade (or earlier as defined in Rule 9.
+Age, Note). - NOTE 1: A ninth grade student may compete for the junior high or for the senior high in the same member school district with separate campuses with permission from the involved principals.
 (Refer to Bylaws, Art.
-II, Section 7, Rule 1 Classification of Students.)
+II, Section 7, Rule 1 Classification of Students.) - 1.
+If a ninth grade student competes for the junior high, the student may then compete at the senior high level after the completion of that junior high sport season.
+A ninth grade student may not compete for the senior high and return later to compete for the junior high in the same sport.